neuralnex/legionX/README.md

 # AI Agent Marketplace

-A decentralized marketplace for AI agents, built on the Cardano blockchain.
+A decentralized marketplace for AI agents and models, built on the Cardano blockchain.
 This platform enables creators to monetize their AI models and users to access powerful AI capabilities through NFT-based ownership.

 ## Features